araa47/computer2mqtt/README.md

   displaywake: "caffeinate -u -t 1"
 ```

-4. Run `uvx computer2mqtt` and note down the `Sanitized hostname: Mac-mini`, Mac-mini in this case.
+4. Run `uvx computer2mqtt` and note down the hostname being used.
+This will either be:
+   - The `hostname` specified in your `computer2mqtt.yaml` config file, OR
+   - The auto-detected hostname if none is specified in the config

 5. Set up Home Assistant Scripts to trigger commands.
 Here is an example from my `scripts.yaml` file in Home Assistant

 ```yaml